 Taste and aroma

-The taste and smell of the wine vary depending on the type of production, the pressing of the grapes, and the fermentation process.
+The taste and smell of the wine vary depending on the type of production, the pressing of the grapes, and the fermentation process but also the way wine was preserved and the way it was served, if it had been aerated the right amont of time, if it is at the right temperature.
 All these elements should be taken into account when we talk about the properties of wine.
 However, it is important to refocus on volatile compounds when it comes to aroma and flavor.
 These compounds generate taste sensations and can have direct or indirect olfactory effects through the nostrils or throat .

 As for volatile compounds, they are responsible for the aroma of the wine, and develop during the process of processing the grapes into wine.
 The wine aromas obtained using this process can be classified into 3 categories.
 First, the primary aromas from the grapes are distinguished by their fruity or floral character, a sign of a relatively young wine.
 The secondary aromas are called “vinous.”
 They are the result of fermentation.
 Finally, tertiary aromas result from the aging of the wine in tanks, barrels and/or bottles .